 Sierra Leone, like many other African countries, boasts a rich craft making tradition including woodcarving, textiles, basket weaving, and pottery.
 Tailoring and fashion design are also thriving.
-However, actual design in Sierra Leone is nevertheless very much in its infancy and most fashion designers are self-made and uneducated.
-While we know for a fact that Sierra Leone boasts some well-educated architects who have all studied abroad the same seems to be true in other branches of design.
+However, actual design in Sierra Leone is nevertheless very much in its infancy; there is no accessible local design schools for designers to gain specialized skills.

 The decade-long civil war that ended in 2002 severely curtailed production and all crafts work.
 Many of the specialized artisanal producers in communities across the country were dispersed, especially limiting the preservation of the skills through generations.
 Production is slowly building up again and young people are starting to learn from their elders, as they see the market for artisanal goods grow.

 We at Aurora Foundation believe in the power of design and art to enhance the quality of life.
 To this end, Aurora – through our daughter fund Aurora Design Fund – has generously supported designers in Iceland over the past 10 years, establishing a strong knowledge base and network.

-All products born of this project will be produced under the label, Sweet Salone.
+All products born of this project are produced under the label, Sweet Salone.
 Salone meaning Sierra Leone in Krio, one of the main languages spoken in Sierra Leone, and Sweet Salone is the nickname the locals have given their own country.
-Each product’s label will additionally introduce the person responsible for making the respective good.
+Each product’s label will additionally introduce the individual artisan responsible for making the respective good.

-Products and ideas resulting from this bilateral design initiative have far exceeded either party’s dream.
+Products and ideas resulting from this design initiative have far exceeded either party’s dream.
 The quality of products produced by the local craftspeople has significantly increased while the Icelandic designers have managed to push the local craftspeople well beyond their comfort zone.
-Together they have produced new products in a traditional Salone manner from almost entirely local materials that directly reflect their country of origin yet are based on Icelandic design
+Together they have produced new products in a traditional Salone manner from almost entirely local materials that directly reflect their country of origin yet are based on global design and aesthetics.

-By means of this project, we hope to support the design and crafts industry in Sierra Leone and to help protect traditional craft making skills and materials that might otherwise disappear.
-We believe in supporting the craftspeople of Sierra Leone so that they can afford a decent life and simultaneously broaden the horizons of the Icelandic designers.
-Last, but not least, our goal is to create beautiful and valuable objects from sensitive and smart design.
+By means of this project, we aim to support the design and crafts industry in Sierra Leone and to help protect traditional craft making skills and materials that might otherwise disappear.
+We believe in supporting the artisans of Sierra Leone so that they can afford a decent life and simultaneously broaden the horizons of the partner designers.
+Last, but not least, our goal is to create beautiful and valuable objects from sustainable and innovative design.

 All the Sweet Salone products can be found either on our webshop page aurorwebshop.com and in the following stores:

-As We Grow In their own shop As We Grow, Garðastræti 2, Reykjavík and in the mueseum shop in Museum of Design and Applied Art, Garðatorgi 1
+As We Grow in the museum shop in Museum of Design and Applied Art, Garðatorgi 1.

-Below you can see more of the beautiful products sold under the Sweet Salone project – designed by KronKron and AsWeGrow and handmade by our various counterparts in Sierra Leone
+Below you can see more of the beautiful products sold under the Sweet Salone project – designed by Hudgetta, 1+1+1, KronKron, AsWeGrow and handmade by our various counterparts in Sierra Leone.

 In relation to Design March 2019 in Iceland, a documentary about the designers Róshildur and Snæbjörn and their design projects was made for the natioinal television RUV.
 In that documentary we follow them, amongst other things, to Sierra Leone where they are working with the artisans participating in the Sweet Salone project.